genropy/genropy_saved/docs/genro/miscellaneous/sql.rst

     It is a string of column names and :ref:`sql_relation_field`\s separated by comma (you can use a list or a tuple, too).
 Each column's name has to be prefixed with '$'.
     To select all the columns use the char '*'.
-The ``columns`` parameter also accepts special statements such as COUNT, DISTINCT and SUM.
+The ``columns`` parameter also accepts special statements such as "COUNT", "DISTINCT" and "SUM".

     Example::

         columns='*'

+        add??? (other examples...)

 .. _sql_where: